norlab-ulaval/dockerized-norlab/README.md

 - [Why should I use Docker when developing robotics software?](https://github.com/2b-t/docker-for-robotics/blob/main/doc/Motivation.md#2-why-should-i-use-docker-when-developing-robotics-software)
 - [Why is Docker important in particular for academic and research institutions?](https://github.com/2b-t/docker-for-robotics/blob/main/doc/Motivation.md#3-why-is-docker-important-in-particular-for-academic-and-research-institutions)

+---

 # Available images

 Notes:
 - All images also have a tag pinned for each release version, starting from release v0.5.2, e.g. `DN-v0.5.2-foxy-ros-core-l4t-r35.2.1`.
 - Bleeding tags are build from the latest `dev` branch version (e.g. `DN-bleeding-foxy-base-l4t-pytorch-r35.4.1`) and are rebuild each week.
+- All images are multi-architecture build (amr64 and amd64).
+- Most have CUDA support via _nvidia-docker_ base image, both for L4T (aka Jetson OS) and ubuntu.

 ### Dockerized-Norlab Perception